Living on Campus

 If one occupant of a room moves, leaving one or more remaining occupant(s), the remaining occupant(s), at the discretion of the University, may retain the room accommodation with a new roommate of choice, be assigned to another room, or be assigned a roommate by the Department of Residence Life.
 This policy may change based upon available space.

-A limited number of single rooms are available in Ross Hall, Residential College, and Fairview House.
+A limited number of single rooms are available for first-year students in Residential College and second-year students in Fairview House.

 If no singles are available at the time of request, the student can be placed on a waiting list.
 Students who choose to be assigned to a single room will be charged the single room rate.

 Housing is not available during break periods, including Thanksgiving break recess, semester break recess, spring break recess or any other stated recesses of the University.
 These periods also are board exceptions.
-Some housing exceptions are made for student groups if a request is made from a University official.
-Individuals and groups seeking exception should plan in advance and contact the Director of Residence Life.
+For a break stay fee, students can request to stay in their residence hall during break periods.
+Decisions are made by the individual Community Directors.
+Click here to see who your Community Director is.